Taiyuan: Tang dynasty

-In 690, Wu Zetian set Taiyuan as the Northern Capital, (北都 (Běidū)), one of the three capitals, along with Chang'an and Luoyang, as depicted in the poem by Li Bai: "The king of the heaven has three capitals, the Northern capital is one of them." ("天王三京，北都居一").
-In 742 AD, Emperor Xuanzong of Tang changed its name further to Beijing (北京).
-During the Tang dynasty, the title Northern Capital to Taiyuan had been endowed or abolished multiple times.
+In 690, Wu Zetian made Taiyuan the Northern Capital, (北都 (Běidū)), one of three in the nation, along with Chang'an and Luoyang, as described in a poem by Li Bai: "The king of heaven has three capitals, the Northern capital is one of them". ("天王三京, 北都居一").
+In 742, Emperor Xuanzong of Tang changed the Northern Capital's name to Beijing (北京).

 Five Dynasties and Ten Kingdoms

-In 923, Li Cunxu, son of Li Keyong, founded Later Tang with capital of Daming, and soon conquered most of North China, and ended Later Liang.
-Afterwards, Li Cunxu moved the capital from Daming to Luoyang, and Taiyuan was set as a provisional capital, titled "Beidu" (北都, literally 'Northern Capital').
+In 923, Li Cunxu, son of Li Keyong, founded Later Tang, with the capital of Daming, and soon conquered most of northern China, ending Later Liang.
+Li Cunxu moved the capital from Daming to Luoyang, and Taiyuan was set as a provisional capital, under the name Beidu (北都, literally 'northern capital').

-In 936, Shi Jingtang established Later Jin in Taiyuan with the help from Khitan Liao dynasty.
-The next year, Shi Jingtang moved the capital from Taiyuan to Luoyang, and then to Kaifeng, and Taiyuan became a provisional northern capital ("Beijing") again.
+In 936, Shi Jingtang established Later Jin in Taiyuan, with help from the Khitan Liao dynasty.
+The next year, Shi Jingtang moved the capital to Luoyang and then to Kaifeng, and Taiyuan became a provisional northern capital (Beijing) again.